apollographql/apollo-kotlin/docs/source/essentials/plugin-configuration.md

   val generateModelBuilder: Property<Boolean>

   /**
-   * When true, Apollo-Android will use java beans getters in the models.
+   * When true, Apollo Android will use java beans getters in the models.
 If you request a property named 'user', the generated
    * model will have a `getUser()` property instead of `user()` *
    * Default value: false